US candidate to lead UN telecoms agency after US-Russia race

 Bogdan-Martin, who will begin her four-year term as ITU secretary-general on Jan.
 1, is a 29-year ITU veteran and the current director of its telecommunication development bureau.
 Her career began in the U.S. Commerce Department.

-She won the position in a 139-25 vote in which there were also a number of abstentions.

-Speaking in the plenary hall in Bucharest after she was elected Thursday, Bogdan-Martin described the leadership position as “an immensely important position” and said it will be an “honor for me and my country” to lead the organization.
+Speaking in the plenary hall in Bucharest after her election, Bogdan-Martin described the leadership position as “an immensely important position” and said it will be an “honor for me and my country” to lead the organization.

-She is the first woman to head the ITU, and the first American in charge since the 1960s.

 “I hope this day will be an inspiration for other women to follow,” she said.
 “We need to deliver affordable, trusted, and meaningful connectivity to all.
 Universal connectivity has been a dream for far too many years — let’s unite and make it real.”